This article has links to products and services we love, which we may make commission from.

 20. Party in Cusco

 - Tip: partying in high altitude calls for horrendous hangovers.
-This is my saviour.
+Pack hydration tablets, see our list below.

 21. Day trips from Cusco

 Cusco really is the gateway to history and hikes.
 The most famous hike is the Inca Trail but did you know that there are 14 ways to get to Machu Picchu?